 Constructed in 1610, the Palace of the Governors was the original capitol of New Mexico.
-It was the site of the only successful Native American uprising, which took place in 1680, and it has been in public use longer than any other structure in the country.
-Today, the Palace of the Governors showcases 400 years of the state's history (officially as part of the New Mexico History Museum) with the help of such artifacts as a stagecoach dating back to the days of the Santa Fe Trail and an altarpiece made in 1830 for a church in Taos.
-You can also peruse exhibits on Native American life and culture; visitors are invited to check out ancient storage pits that necessary food items like corn and barley were once stored.
-Outside, Native American craftsmen sell handmade souvenirs.
+The adobe structure was the site of the only successful Native American uprising, which took place in 1680, and it has been in public use longer than any other structure in the country.
+Today, the National Historic Landmark showcases 400 years of the state's history (officially as part of the New Mexico History Museum) with the help of such artifacts as a stagecoach dating back to the days of the Santa Fe Trail and an altarpiece made in 1830 for a church in Taos.
+The palace has been closed for renovations since early 2019, so plan to check the website before you visit to ensure it's open.

 More Best Things To Do in Santa Fe

 If there's any doubt that Santa Fe is a prime destination for art lovers, Canyon Road quashes it.
 Situated just east of the Santa Fe Plaza, Canyon Road is home to a slew of art galleries selling renowned artwork from famed artists, such as Fernando Botero and cultural treasures like hand-woven Navajo rugs and Southwestern wood carvings.
 The area is touted as an art lover's mecca because of the variety of mediums used to highlight art.
 Pop into the different galleries (there are more than 100) along the street and you'll find everything from jewelry and pottery to sculptures and paintings.
 The street itself is also a feast for the eyes: Many of the galleries found here are housed in historic adobe buildings laced with brilliantly colored flowers, art installations are often showcased outside and the spicy odor of chile peppers wafts from the doorways of top-notch eateries like Geronimo Restaurant and Compound Restaurant.